react-cosmos/react-cosmos/docs/plugins/server-plugins.md

 | `expressApp`   | The [Express App](https://expressjs.com/en/4x/api.html#app) instance used by Cosmos.          |
 | `sendMessage`  | Send a message to the Cosmos UI.                                                              |

+A hook for starting the renderer dev server alongside the Cosmos server.

+For example in the Webpack plugin the Webpack compiler is attached to Cosmos' internal Express app, having the renderer run on the same port as the Cosmos server.
+In contract, the Vite plugin starts the Vite dev server independently and in this case you end up using two ports—one for the Cosmos server and one for the Vite renderer.

 ### `export`

 | Argument       | Description                                            |
 | -------------- | ------------------------------------------------------ |
 | `cosmosConfig` | The user's [Cosmos config](../usage/configuration.md). |

+A hook for exporting the user's fixtures and decorators into a static Cosmos renderer that the static Cosmos UI connects to.

 ---